LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 by trying to play the crawl just like a normal roguelike with spare heroes.
 The extra scenarios continue the plotline from the initial tutorial scenarios in the form of flashbacks and eventually lead up to the events that start the main crawl adventure.
-The training they provide is focused, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric melee battle.
+The training they provide has narrow focus, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric melee battle.
 The challenge in the scenarios may be, accordingly, quite tough, particularly at the higher difficulty levels.

 The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat,